This nut cake is soft, dense, and full of cinnamon and crunchy walnuts. It’s dusted with powdered sugar and made easily in one bowl.

 Cake flour– cake flour makes this cake tender, super moist, and soft.
 Use your favorite brand of cake flour or make homemade cake flour!

-Buttermilk– gives the cake extra moisture.
-You can make your own buttermilk if you don’t have one on hand.
-Simply mix a cup of milk with a tablespoon of vinegar or lemon juice and let it sit for at least 10 minutes.
+Buttermilk– gives the cake extra moisture and keeps it soft.
+If you don’t have buttermilk, you can make your own: mix 1 cup of milk with 1 tablespoon of vinegar or lemon juice and let it sit for 10 minutes.

 Instructions